What is Breakthrough Bleeding in Pregnancy?

 How common is breakthrough bleeding in pregnancy?

-According to the National Institutes of Health, around 20% to 30% of pregnant women have experienced breakthrough bleeding during the early stages of pregnancy, with 50% of these instances resulting in a miscarriage.
+Around 20% to 30% of pregnant women have experienced breakthrough bleeding during the early stages of pregnancy, with 50% of these instances resulting in a miscarriage.

 Can you have breakthrough bleeding and still be pregnant?